collective/training-deploy-project/ansible/README.md

 * setup_host

 ## How to use this playbook
-For complete documentation, follow the complete README.md in this project's root.
+For complete documentation, follow the README.md in this project's root folder.

 For quick summary, these steps will create a 3-tiered Plone solution (dev, staging, production) using Docker images:
 * replace DOCKER_HUB_USER_CHANGE_ME with your Docker Hub username